-The District will publish an annual public notice informing parents or eligible students (i.e., a student 18 years of age or older or who is attending an institution of post-secondary education) of the District's definition of directory information, the parent or eligible student's right to refuse the release of student directory information and indication of the time period for their response.
+The District will publish an annual public notice informing parents or eligible students (i.e., a student 18 years of age or older or who is attending an institution of post-secondary education) of (1) the District's definition of directory information; (2) the parent or eligible student's right to opt out of, in writing, the release of student directory information; and (3) indication of the time period to do so.

 Directory information is information contained in an education record of a student that would not generally be considered harmful or an invasion of privacy if disclosed.
-Following this public notice and a reasonable response period, the District may release this information to an outside group without individual consent.
+Following this public notice and a reasonable period to opt out, the District may release this information to an outside group without individual consent.

 The Family Educational Rights and Privacy Act defines student directory information as any of the items as indicated in the following list.
-The District will release the following defined directory information as checked below:
+The District defines student directory information to include only the items of information checked below:

-- X Student's name

-- Address

-- Telephone listing

-- Date and place of birth

-- X Major field of study

-- X Grade level

-- X Participation in officially recognized activities and sports

-- Weight and height (for members of athletic teams)

-- Dates of attendance

-- X Honors, degrees and awards received

-- Email address

-- X Photograph

-- Name of educational institution previously attended

-- Student ID number, user ID, or other unique personal identifier used to communicate in electronic systems but only if the identifier cannot be used to gain access to education records except when used in conjunction with one or more factors that authenticate the user's identity, such as a PIN, password, or other factor known or possessed only by the authorized user.

-- Student ID number or other unique personal identifier that is displayed on a student ID badge, but only if the identifier cannot be used to gain access to education records except when used in conjunction with one or more factors that authenticate the user's identity, such as a PIN, password, or other factor known or possessed only by the authorized user.
+X Student's name Address Telephone listing Date and place of birth X Major field of study X Telephone listing Date and place of birth Major field of study Grade level X Participation in officially recognized activities and sports Weight and height (for members of athletic teams) Dates of attendance X X Honors, degrees and awards received Email address X Photograph Name of educational institution previously attended Student ID number, user ID, or other unique personal identifier used to communicate in electronic systems but only if the identifier cannot be used to gain access to education records except when used in conjunction with one or more factors that authenticate the user's identity such as a PIN, password, or other factor known or possessed only by the authorized user.
+Student ID number or other unique personal identifier that is displayed on a student ID badge but only if the identifier cannot be used to gain access to education records except when used in conjunction with one or more factors that authenticate the user's identity, such as a PIN password, or other factor known or possessed only by the authorized user.